Hawaii: Religion

 Hawaii is among the most religiously diverse states in the U.S., with one in ten residents practicing a non-Christian faith.
+Roughly one-quarter to half the population identify as unaffiliated and nonreligious, making Hawaii one of the most secular states as well.

+Christianity remains the majority religion, represented mainly by various Protestant groups and Catholicism.
+The second-largest religion is Buddhism, which comprises a larger proportion of the population than in any other state; it is concentrated in the Japanese community.
 Native Hawaiians continue to engage in traditional religious and spiritual practices today, often adhering to Christian and traditional beliefs at the same time.
-Christianity remains the majority religion, mainly represented by various Protestants groups and Roman Catholics.
-The second largest religion is Buddhism, which is concentrated in the Japanese community, and comprises a larger proportion of the population than any other state.
-The unaffiliated and nonreligious account for roughly half the population, making Hawaii one of the most secular states.

 The Cathedral Church of Saint Andrew in Honolulu was formally the seat of the Hawaiian Reformed Catholic Church, a province of the Anglican Communion that had been the state church of the Kingdom of Hawaii; it subsequently merged into the Episcopal Church in the 1890s following the overthrow of the Kingdom of Hawaii, becoming the seat of the Episcopal Diocese of Hawaii.
-The Cathedral Basilica of Our Lady of Peace and the Co-Cathedral of Saint Theresa of the Child Jesus serve as seats of the Roman Catholic Diocese of Honolulu.
+The Cathedral Basilica of Our Lady of Peace and the Co-Cathedral of Saint Theresa of the Child Jesus serve as seats of the Diocese of Honolulu.
 The Eastern Orthodox community is centered around the Saints Constantine and Helen Greek Orthodox Cathedral of the Pacific.

-The largest denominations by membership were the Roman Catholic Church with 249,619 adherents in 2010; the Church of Jesus Christ of Latter-day Saints with 68,128 adherents in 2009; the United Church of Christ with 115 congregations and 20,000 members; and the Southern Baptist Convention with 108 congregations and 18,000 members.
-All non-denominational churches have 128 congregations and 32,000 members.
+The largest religious denominations by membership were the Catholic Church with 249,619 adherents in 2010; the Church of Jesus Christ of Latter-day Saints with 68,128 adherents in 2009; the United Church of Christ with 115 congregations and 20,000 members; and the Southern Baptist Convention with 108 congregations and 18,000 members.
+Nondenominational churches collectively have 128 congregations and 32,000 members.

 According to data provided by religious establishments, religion in Hawaii in 2000 was distributed as follows: